Exact sampling and fast mixing of Activated Random Walk: Main Results

 Now take $\phi = \phi_t = \delta_{u_1} + \ldots + \delta_{u_t}$.
 By the Strong Markov Property, in equation \eqref{eq:twoways} the left side $\eqindist \sigma_0$, and the right side $\eqindist \Sta [ \sigma_0 + \phi_t] = \sigma_t$. \end{proof}

 Theorem~\ref{t.exact} identifies a stationary distribution for the ARW process.
 Next we give a sufficient condition for the stationary distribution to be unique.
-For $A \subset V$ we say that $A$ can \textbf{access} all of $V$ if for every $v \in V$ there exist $a \in A$ and $j \in \N$ such that $P^j(a,v)>0$.
-We say that the driving sequence $u=(u_t)_{t \in \N}$ is \textbf{thorough} if the set

-can access all of $V$.
-In particular, if the base chain $P$ is irreducible, then any nonempty set can access all of $V$, so \emph{any} driving sequence is thorough.
+Given $v,w \in V$ we say that $v$ can \textbf{access} $w$ if there exists $j \geq 0$ such that $P^j(v,w)>0$.
+We say that a fixed sequence $v_1, v_2, \ldots \in V$ is \textbf{thorough} if for all $w \in V$ there exist infinitely many $t$ such that $v_t$ can access $w$.
+Note that if the base chain $P$ is irreducible, then every $v$ can access every $w$, so \emph{every} sequence is thorough.